awsdocs/aws-systems-manager-user-guide/doc_source/auth-and-access-control.md

 For more information about configuring access to AWS Systems Manager, see [Configuring Access to Systems Manager](systems-manager-access.md)\.

-For information about the Amazon Simple Storage Service \(Amazon S3\) buckets that resources might need to access to perform Systems Manager operations, see [Minimum S3 Bucket Permissions for SSM Agent](ssm-agent-minimum-s3-permissions.md)\.
+For information about the Amazon Simple Storage Service \(Amazon S3\) buckets that resources might need to access to perform Systems Manager operations, see [About Minimum S3 Bucket Permissions for SSM Agent](ssm-agent-minimum-s3-permissions.md)\.

 ## Authentication<a name="authentication"></a>